 G & Tea

-Opened by lifelong friends Chrissy and Therese (who also own the aforementioned Saffrons Bistro and Burgerworks, respectively) in late 2014, G & Tea is a cosy and cute little tearoom on historic Friar Street.
-Fourteen different types of loose leaf tea are served alongside sweet treats like banana bread, coffee and walnut cake, and strawberry tarts, while G & Tea’s savoury offerings include breakfast fare like Scotch pancakes or buttered crumpets and lunch-friendly dishes including homemade quiche of the day, fresh salads, and hearty sandwiches.
+Opened by lifelong friends Chrissy and Therese (who also own the aforementioned Saffrons Bistro and Burgerworks, respectively) in late 2014, G & Tea is a cozy little tearoom on historic Friar Street.
+Fourteen different types of loose leaf tea are served alongside sweet treats like banana bread, coffee and walnut cake, and strawberry tarts, while G & Tea’s savory options include breakfast fare like Scotch pancakes or buttered crumpets and lunch-friendly dishes including homemade quiche of the day, fresh salads, and hearty sandwiches.
 For those in need of something a little stronger than tea, check out G & Tea’s gin teapot cocktails like the Royal Jam with gin, lemon juice, local strawberry preserve, lavender bitters, and prosecco.